vstinner/sixer/README.rst

-When an operation uses ``six``, ``import six`` may be added. sixer repects OpenStack coding style rules to add the import: imports grouped by standard library, third party and local imports; and imports must be are sorted.
+When an operation uses ``six``, ``import six`` may be added. sixer repects OpenStack coding style rules to add the import: imports grouped by standard library, third party and application imports; and imports must be are sorted.

-The sixer tool was initially written to produce patches for OpenStack which respects OpenStack coding style, especially the complex rule to group and sort imports.

 Limitations
 -----------

-The project is based on regular expressions, it produces false positives (invalid changes).
+Since the project is implemented with regular expressions, it can produce false positives (invalid changes).
 For example, some operations replace patterns in strings, comments or function names even if it doesn't make sense.

 Try also the 2to6 project which may be more reliable.